Contractor installing a full drywall sheet to repair water-damaged wall section after removing damaged drywall

 Drywall should feel firm and stable when pressed.
 If the surface still feels cool, damp, or slightly soft, additional drying time is needed before repairs begin.

 Maintaining proper humidity during drying is critical.
 If indoor humidity remains high, moisture removal slows dramatically.
-You can monitor humidity levels using tools from our Humidity Monitoring resource section.
+Use our guide on how to test indoor humidity levels to monitor conditions while the wall dries.

 Step 3 — Remove Damaged Drywall Sections